 Population Growth-Suppression Treatments

-The BLM applied 1,051 PZP (porcine zona pellucida) fertility-control treatments to mares in FY 2012 and released 180 more stallions than mares back into herds during gather operations, for a grand total of 1,195 population growth-suppression treatments in FY 2012.
+In FY 2012, the BLM applied 1,051 PZP fertility-control treatments to mares and released 180 more stallions than mares back into herds during gather operations, for a grand total of 1,195 population growth-suppression treatments in FY 2012.